804: The Deadly Mantis

 [Imitating.]
 This is Norm Macdonald.

-Norm Macdonald is a Canadian stand-up comic, writer, actor, and producer best known for his five seasons as a cast member of Saturday Night Live, three of which were spent as anchor of the Weekend Update faux-news segment.
+Norm Macdonald (1959-2021) was a Canadian stand-up comic, writer, actor, and producer best known for his five seasons as a cast member of Saturday Night Live, three of which were spent as anchor of the Weekend Update faux-news segment.

 “Put the old man on the horn, will ya, Pete?”
 Who, Dizzy Gillespie?